Rebecca C. Trumino

 M.A. in English, St. John’s University

 Rebecca is a PhD student at St. John’s University.
-She earned her Master’s degree in 2006 and took a ten year hiatus from her life as a student.
-After getting married and doing some traveling, she was hired as an adjunct instructor in the College of Professional Studies in 2012 and currently teaches one section of English 1100C: Literature in a Global Context while still working full time as an accounting assistant.
+She completed the 5-year BA/MA program at St. John’s in 2006 and then started her PhD journey ten years later after getting married and traveling a bit with her adventure-seeking, skydiving husband.
+She was hired as an adjunct instructor at SJU in 2012 and currently teaches English 1100C: Literature in a Global Context.